greenpixels/godot-arch/ReadMe.md

 maxNodeDepth: 3
 ```

+#### How to mitigate on failure:
+- Refactor the affected node branch into a new scene
+- Reconfigure `maxNodeDepth:` to reflect your preferred changes
+- Reconfigure `includePatterns:` -> `rule-node-depth-fits-max-depth:` to reflect your preferred changes
+- Add this file or all files to `ignorePatterns:` -> `rule-node-depth-fits-max-depth:`

 ### Rule: `"Root Node Script In Same Folder"`
 Checks whether the script of the root node of a scene is placed next to that scene.
 Lets assume you have a `Player.tscn`.
 If the root node of that scene has a script, then that script should be `Player.gd`.
 And that script should be placed next to `Player.tscn`, resulting in: